 In 2020, I launched Liberate Your Research to help researchers like myself overcome similar struggles in order to achieve writing prosperity and to live out our full destinies on this planet.

 What can you do right now to liberate your research?

 (1) Educate yourself on the academic industrial complex and alternative research methodologies such as participatory action research or community accountability.
 Here are my suggestions.

 (2) Develop time management skills so that you can find the time and energy for the things and people you love and care about.
 Here are my suggestions.

 (3) Practice Mindfulness to foster the kind of mental clarity needed for shielding yourself from anxiety and overwhelm and balancing academic toxicity and life outside.
 Here are my suggestions.

 (4) Love yourself in order to be able to share your love and social justice work relationally.
 Here are my suggestions.

-(5) Contact me to learn more about how my coaching and workshops can help you survive and thrive: firstname.lastname@example.org
+(5) Contact me to learn more about how my workshops can help you survive and thrive: firstname.lastname@example.org